-Example: Consider a plaintext, using the Substitution Cipher method we are going to replace with ciphertext.
+Example: Consider a plaintext, using the Substitution Cipher method we are going to replace it with ciphertext.

 Plaintext Alphabet: ABCDEFGHIJKLMNOPQRSTUVWXYZ

 Ciphertext Alphabet: MINDAJXBCEFGHKLOPQRSTUVWYZ

-Stream Cipher: Stream cipher is a symmetric key where plaintext digit is joined with the pseudorandom cipher digit stream which is called a keystream.
+Stream Cipher: Stream cipher is a symmetric key where a plaintext digit is joined with the pseudorandom cipher digit stream which is called a keystream.
 Each plaintext digit is encrypted at a time with the respective keystream digit, to analyze the digit of the ciphertext system.

 Block Cipher: A block cipher is an encryption technique that applies the algorithm along with a symmetric key to encrypt a block of text, rather than encrypting one bit at a time as in stream ciphers.

 RSA Algorithm: RSA stands for Rivest, Shamir, and Adelman inventors of this technique.
 It is an asymmetric algorithm that is used by modern systems to decrypt and encrypt messages.
 Both public keys and private keys are used as a key pair generator.

 The CrypTool is an open-source tool that is used in various aspects of cryptanalysis and cryptographic concepts.
 It can analyze the encryption and decryption of multiple algorithms.
 CrypTool provides better documentation to achieve encryption and decryption, several algorithms, a graphical interface, and bundles of analytics tools.

 Download the CrypTool version and let’s try to create the RC4 stream cipher.